 Meet Shannon Scribner

-Shannon Scribner has been with Oxfam America since 2003 and is currently leading the humanitarian policy team in Washington, DC.
-She has worked on Oxfam’s humanitarian responses in the Democratic Republic of Congo, Liberia, Ethiopia, Somalia, Iraq, Afghanistan, Pakistan, and other countries.
+Shannon Scribner leads Oxfam America's humanitarian work and serves on the Global Programs Leadership team.
+With Oxfam since 2003, Shannon has worked on Oxfam’s humanitarian responses in the Democratic Republic of Congo, Liberia, Ethiopia, Somalia, Iraq, Afghanistan, Pakistan, and other countries.

 In 2009, Scribner testified on the US strategy in Somalia before the Senate Foreign Relations Subcommittee on Africa.
 Scribner was also invited to present the nongovernmental organization perspective at the Obama administration’s policy review on Somalia at the National Defense University in 2010.

 From 1997 to 1999, Scribner served as a Peace Corps health care volunteer in a small, rural village in the Republic of Zambia.
 Following that, she earned a master’s degree in public administration from American University and worked at Amnesty International USA.